periode/thesis/communications/reset_journal/papers.md

 > Our study exploits data from GitHub, a super-repositoryof software projects containing millions of projects.
 GitHubis free for open source projects and implements an in-houseissue tracking system where users can file issues and tag theminto self-defined categories.
 The issue tracking system is easyto use and is systematically provided to all projects hostedin GitHub.

 - Bagozzi etal.
 [3], Iivari [14], Hendry [10] and Singh et al. [22] haveinvestigated the role of users in open source communities.
-Inthese studies they make the point that users actually drive thesoftware project and its evolution.
+Inthese studies they make the point that users actually drive the software project and its evolution.
 - G. Hendry, “Public participation in proprietary software developmentthrough user roles and discourse,” Int.
 J. Hum.-Comput.
 Stud., vol. 66,no. 7, pp. 545–557, Jul.
 2008
 - Iivari, “Empowering the users? a critical textual analysis of the roleof users in open source software development,” AI Soc., vol. 23, no. 4,pp. 511–528, Oct.
 2008.